tryton/tryton/modules/account/doc/usage/close.inc.rst

 .. tip::

-   If you need to make changes to a closed period you can re-open it, unless it has been locked.
+   If you need to make changes to a closed period, you can reopen it if it is not locked.

-   To re-open a closed period use the [:menuselection:`Financial --> Processing --> Close Periods`] menu item.
+   To reopen a closed period use the [:menuselection:`Financial --> Processing --> Close Periods`] menu item.
    To find a closed period, you will need to clear the filter so that all the periods are listed, not just the open ones.